Kate Middleton News: Kate’s Secret Party With Pippa While Prince William Covered For Kate In Verbier

 Kate Middleton and Prince William both missed Commonwealth Day services, but no one blamed Kate.
 Vanity Fair wrote that Middleton’s fans never suspected she was partying with Pippa Middleton while Prince William was “gallivanting in another country” on a Verbier ski trip with the boys.
 Everyone thought Kate was stuck at home with Princess Charlotte and Prince George.

-Kate and William let that story stand but they must have enjoyed a quiet chuckle at the way they pulled the royal wool over the world’s eyes.
+Kate and William let that story stand, but they must have enjoyed a quiet chuckle at the way they pulled the royal wool over the world’s eyes.

 It turns out that Kate and Pippa Middleton were having their own weekend away.
-Pippa planned her hen party to take place on the same weekend as William’s boys night out with best pals Guy Pelly, Tom Van Straubenzee and James Meade, but it took weeks for Middleton watchers to catch on to the ruse.
+Pippa planned her hen party to take place on the same weekend as William’s boys night out with best pals Guy Pelly, Tom Van Straubenzee, and James Meade, but it took weeks for Middleton watchers to catch on to the ruse.
 The Sun broke the news that Kate Middleton wasn’t home alone and fuming at Anmer Hall over her husband’s indiscretions on his ski trip.

 Kate didn’t mind William’s crazy dad-dance antics in the club after a few drinks.
 She thought it was funny, and according to a Kate Middleton insider, the Middleton sisters and Pippa’s hen-party friends had a giggle at the Prince’s goofy behavior.